 What is a web tag?

-A web tag or website tag is a tool used to gather data on a website.
+For professionals working in the marketing or analytics space, a web tag or website tag is a tool used to either gather data from or add functionality to a website.

 What does a website tag do?